shubhgupta2510/PatternAnalysis-2025/recognition/VQVAE_HipMRI_Study_Shubh_Gupta_s47019070/README.md

 **Epoch 1**: Reconstructions were heavily blurred with minimal anatomical detail.
 The model essentially produced averaged versions of the training data.

-**Epoch 33**: Anatomical structures became recognizable, with proper positioning of bones and soft tissue boundaries, though edges remained blurred.
+**Epoch 33**: Anatomical structures became recognisable, with proper positioning of bones and soft tissue boundaries, though edges remained blurred.

 **Epoch 70**: Reconstructions showed clear anatomical detail with well-defined bone structures and tissue contrast approaching the original images.